uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 ```

 > Just to reiterate, a `for...of` loop can iterate over more objects than just arrays and strings.
-> However this is out of scope for this book.
+> However, this is out of scope for this book.

 ### More on Objects